Friday, January 3, 2014

 This one was a toughie!

-Will started memorizing "The Gettysburg Address" in May, lost interest, got re-inspired in June after our trip to Gettysburg and memorized most of it, lost interest again, half-heartedly kept plugging away at it at my insistence, got re-inspired to really work at it so that she could recite it for her extended family at Thanksgiving, recited most of it but skipped a tricky couple of lines since no one would notice (one relative, a high school teacher, I think did notice, but told her that she'd done a wonderful job regardless, of course), tried to call it a day's work since it had been both mostly memorized and publicly performed, nevertheless bullied those last couple of tricky lines into her head as I told her to do, and then finally, FINALLY...
+The big kid started memorizing "The Gettysburg Address" in May, lost interest, got re-inspired in June after our trip to Gettysburg and memorized most of it, lost interest again, half-heartedly kept plugging away at it at my insistence, got re-inspired to really work at it so that she could recite it as her entry into Mr. Craft Knife's extended family's Thanksgiving Day talent show, recited most of it but skipped a tricky couple of lines (Lincoln really loved to stack those clauses!), tried to call it a day's work since it had been both mostly memorized and publicly performed, nevertheless bullied those last couple of tricky lines into her head as I told her to do, and then finally, FINALLY...

 ...MEMORIZED IT!